isomerpages/moe-kentridgesec/pages/Sec 1 Registration 2023.md

     <label for="accordion2">MOE Financial Assistance Scheme (FAS)</label>
     <div>
 <p>
-For students whose 2023 FAS applications have been approved by their primary schools, please bring the letter of approval to the KRSS school general office for further assistance.
+For students whose 2024 FAS applications have been approved by their primary schools, please bring the letter of approval issued by primary school to the KRSS school general office for further assistance.
 <br><br>
-Please note that you are to book an appointment slot at <a href="http://www.picktime.com/krss2022">http://www.picktime.com/krss2022</a>before you visit the school with the letter of FAS approval to collect books and uniforms.
+Please note that you are to book an appointment slot at <a href="http://www.picktime.com/krss2023">http://www.picktime.com/krss2023</a>before you visit the school with the letter of FAS approval to collect books and uniforms.
 <br><br>
-For students who would like to apply for FAS, please do any one of the following:
+For students who would like to apply for FAS, please click on the links below to find our more:
 <br><br>
-• Download and complete the <a href="/files/MOE-FAS-Application-Form-Oct2022.pdf">application form</a><br>
-• Submit the MOE eFAS application online at this link <a href="https://go.gov.sg/moe-efas">https://go.gov.sg/moe-efas</a>
+• <a href="/files/2024_MOE_FAS_Application_Form_Oct2023.pdf">2024 MOE FAS pamphlet (4 languages)</a><br>
+•<a href="/files/2024_MOE_FAS_Application_Form_Oct2023.pdf">2024 MOE FAS Application Form</a><br>
+•Apply online for MOE FAS (eFAS) 2024 with your Singpass at <a href="https://go.gov.sg/moe-efas">https://go.gov.sg/moe-efas</a><br>
 <br>
-• Application forms for financial assistance are also available at the school’s general office.
+Application forms for financial assistance are also available at the school’s general office.<br>
-<br><br>
-For more information, parents can refer to the following <a href="https://www.moe.gov.sg/financial-matters/financial-assistance">MOE FAS website</a>&nbsp;
+For more information, parents can refer to the following <a href="https://www.moe.gov.sg/financial-matters/financial-assistance">MOE FAS website</a>.&nbsp;
 </p>
     </div>
 	</li>